Skip to main content

 March 21, 2017

 Washington, D.C. – Following his recent efforts to restore full access to the Free Application for Federal Student Aid (FAFSA), U.S. Rep. Lloyd Doggett (D-TX), Ranking Member of the Ways and Means Tax Policy Subcommittee, is introducing the Equitable Student Aid Access Act, which would simplify the not-so-simple FAFSA.
+College Forward, a Texas-based nonprofit that coaches underserved students to collegiate success, recommended some elements of the legislation.
+Rep. Doggett said:

 March 21, 2017